Plant Problem Lab

 • Pause before watering and check the root zone.

-• Remove fully yellow leaves only after you understand the active pattern.
+• Remove fully yellow leaves only after you understand what is still changing.

-• Use the analyzer when several causes seem possible.
+• Use the plant checker when several causes still seem possible.

 • Track new growth instead of expecting yellow leaves to turn green.